The infinitesimal and global Thurston geometry of Teichm{\"u}ller space: Stretch vectors

 We omit the non-diagonal entries because we only need to know the trace of this matrix, which is equal to $2\cosh(\tfrac{\ell_{\gamma}}{2})$.
 This yields \cref{eq:gntrace}. \end{proof}

-The homotopy class of $\gamma$ is unaffected by the $K=e^t$-stretching with respect to $\Lambda_+$, and the structure of its homotopy representative in terms of stretch-invariant segments is preserved over the $e^t$-stretch path $x_t$ with respect to $\Lambda_+$.
-Therefore, the above formula is both well-defined and true with
+For $t\geq 0$, we consider the $e^t$-stretch along $\Lambda_+$.
+To simplify notation, we set and for $j=1,\ldots, 4$, we let $h_j(t)$ denote the arc-length of the $h_j$ horocyclic segment for $x_t\in\teich(S)$ under the same stretch.
+Note that the homotopy class of $\gamma_m$ is unaffected by the $e^t$-stretching with respect to $\Lambda_+$, and the structure of its homotopy representative in terms of stretch-invariant segments is preserved over the $e^t$-stretch path $x_t$ with respect to $\Lambda_+$.
+This tells us that \cref{eq:gntrace} is both well defined and true with $l_\gamma(t), l^L(t)$ and $l^R(t)$.
+Since $l^L(t)$ and $l^R(t)$ measure the lengths of segments on a leaf in $\Lambda_+$, they must be $e^t$-stretched and we have: